 b.
-An inbounds player touched by a ball batted by an opponent is not deemed to have touched the ball.
+An inbounds player touched by a ball either batted or illegally kicked by an opponent is not deemed to have touched the ball.
+(Rule 2-11-4-c)

 Free Kick at Rest

 ARTICLE 5.
 If a free kick comes to rest inbounds and no player attempts to secure it, the ball becomes dead and belongs to the receiving team at the dead-ball spot.